|ROSEN COUPLES COUNSELING|

 1. How to have a successful marriage?
 What are the signs of a healthy marriage?

 Every couple is different.
 Therefore, it is hard to talk about a unifying recipe.
 However, there is one ingredient that seems to be common in healthy and successful marriages.
 That significant element is empathy.
 To be more precise - empathy in relationships.
 In simple terms, empathy is the ability to step into another personís shoes and really understand what they think and how they feel.
-It is easier said than done though.
+To do that, you need to consider the other person's perspective, whether you agree with it or not.
+It is easier said than done.
 In order to show empathy in marriage you need to be able to temporarily suspend your own view of things.
 You need to listen with an open mind without screening information through your own filter.
-The good part is that empathy in relationships is a skill that can be cultivated.
+The good part is that empathy in relationships is a skill that can be developed.
 Couples who have built a successful and healthy marriage have mastered the empathy skill in their marriage.

 2. What are the specific steps to developing empathy in relationships?